DocFX/symfony-website-checklist/README.md

 ## 6. Set up your basic application logic

-1. Identify your application domains.
-If you have no idea what this means, or which to use, simply go with `Admin` and `Front`, plus one for each of your application "modules".
-2. Create a subdirectory for each of these domains, at least for `Admin` and `Front` (that's already enough):
+1. Create a subdirectory for each of your domains, at least for `Admin` and `Front` (that's already enough):
     - In `src/Controller`.
     - In `src/Form`.
     - In `src/Model`.
-3. Do the same in the Twig `/templates` directory: create `/admin` and `/front` subdirectories in it.
+2. Do the same in the Twig `/templates` directory: create `/admin` and `/front` subdirectories in it.
-4. Move your CRUDL controllers to `src/Controller/Admin`, and their templates to `templates/admin`.
+3. Move your CRUDL controllers to `src/Controller/Admin`, and their templates to `templates/admin`.
-5. Update the namespaces, templates name references in the controllers and templates according to last point.
+4. Update the namespaces, templates name references in the controllers and templates according to last point.
-6. Inside each `messages.[language].yaml` translations file, start root keys with your domains, all snake case.
+5. Inside each `messages.[language].yaml` translations file, start root keys with your domains, all snake case.
 At least they should look like this:

 ```yaml
 front: